SpotlightKid/jack-matchmaker/README.rst

 and connects them when they match one of the port pattern pairs given on the command line at startup.

-The port name patterns are specified as positional arguments and are interpreted as `Python regular expressions`_, where the first pattern of a pair is matched against output (readable) ports and the second pattern of a pair is matched against input (writable) ports.
-Matching is done against the normal port names as well as any aliases they have (run ``jack-matchmaker -la`` to list all available ports with their aliases).
+The port name patterns are specified as pairs of positional arguments and are interpreted as `Python regular expressions`_, where the first pattern of a pair is matched against output (readable) ports and the second pattern of a pair is matched against input (writable) ports.
+Matching is done against the normal port names as well as any aliases they have (run "``jack-matchmaker -la``" to list all available ports with their aliases).

 As many pattern pairs as needed can be given.